 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-As modern businesses are increasingly relying on the internet for most communications, many companies have started to offer all-in-one web-based communications packages, taking in Voice over Internet Protocol (VoIP) technology—that is, calls made over the internet rather than traditional phone lines.
-But with so many providers available, it can be difficult to choose the best VoIP service (opens in new tab) for your business.
+As modern businesses are increasingly relying on the Internet for most communications, many companies like RingCentral have started to offer all-in-one web-based communications packages, taking in Voice over Internet Protocol (VoIP) technology - that is, calls made over the internet rather than traditional phone lines.
+But with so many providers available, it can be difficult to choose the best VoIP service for your business.

 In our RingCentral MVP review, we look at the popular provider and assess its pricing, features, interface, support, and security to see how it fares against the competition.
 Read next: Nextiva vs RingCentral VoIP review.